-Irwan Suwartanaa, Antonius Siahaanb, Nila K. Hidayatc, a,b,cSwiss German University, Tangerang, Indonesia, Email: aisuwartana@gmail.com, bantonius.siahaan@sgu.ac.id, cnila.hidayat@sgu.ac.id
+Irwan Suwartana^a, Antonius Siahaan^b, Nila K. Hidayat^c, ^{a,b,c}Swiss German University, Tangerang, Indonesia, Email: ^aisuwartana@gmail.com, ^bantonius.siahaan@sgu.ac.id, ^cnila.hidayat@sgu.ac.id

-The objective of this paper is to analyze the impact of innovation strategy on organizational learning and product innovation performance in food and beverage SMEs in Indonesia.
+The objective of this paper is to analyze the impact of innovation strategy on organizational learning and product innovation performance impod and beverage SMEs in Indonesia.
 Similar investigations of the impact of innovation strategy on organizational learning and product innovation performance have been done in manufacture industry abroad.
 The prior research carried out has not been able to be generalized, and has been able to determine whether it can be applied in other industries and other countries.
-Some adaptation of indicators, both number and data construct, is needed.
+The adaptation of indicators, both number and data construct, is needed.
 A structural equation modelling analysis was conducted on the survey data collected from medium-scale food and beverage SMEs in South Tangerang, Indonesia.
 The results reveal that innovation strategy is positively related to product innovation performance and organizational learning in SMEs in South Tangerang.